RichardScottOZ/pyBacktrack/docs/pybacktrack_paleo_bathymetry.rst

 Paleobathymetry gridding procedure
 ----------------------------------

-Paleobathymetry gridding uses the :ref:`builtin rift start/end age grids <pybacktrack_builtin_rift_gridding_procedure>` along with the existing subsidence models (continental rifting and oceanic) and the sediment decompaction functionality in pyBacktrack to generate paleo bathymetry grids (typically in 1 Myr intervals).
+Paleobathymetry gridding uses the :ref:`built-in rift start/end age grids <pybacktrack_builtin_rift_gridding_procedure>` along with the existing subsidence models (continental rifting and oceanic) and the sediment decompaction functionality in pyBacktrack to generate paleo bathymetry grids (typically in 1 Myr intervals).

 The ``paleo_bathymetry`` module has similar options to the ``backtrack`` module.
 Such as options for the present day grids containing age, bathymetry, crustal thickness and sediment thickness.